cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ### 7.3 How to prepare your answers

 During my interviewing process, I curated a list of behavioral questions from a bunch of companies.
 I added stories from my experience in the STAR method to some key questions.
 For others, a story from another question could be reused.
 I left these blank.
 I matched these question-story pairs with related Leadership Principles (LPs).
+See below some example pages from the document I kept;

 ![Two pages showing behavioral questions.
 Some are answered in the star format while some are left blank](behavioral-star.png)